Kendal Thompson: Washington Redskins

 Thompson signed with the Washington Redskins as an undrafted free agent on July 27, 2016.
 He was waived on September 3, and was signed to the practice squad the next day.
 After spending his entire rookie season on the practice squad, he signed a reserve/future contract with the Redskins on January 2, 2017.

 On August 13, 2017, Thompson was waived/injured by the Redskins and placed on injured reserve.
 He was released on August 18.

 Los Angeles Rams

 On July 30, 2018, Thompson signed with the Los Angeles Rams.
 On August 31, Thompson was waived/injured by the Rams and placed on injured reserve.
 He was released on December 4, 2018.

 Personal life

 Thompson is a member of the Kiowa tribe, gaining membership through his mother.
 In 2014, he went through a naming ceremony and received the name "Little Wolf".
 He is the older brother of Casey Thompson, who has also played quarterback for the Oklahoma Sooners.
+His parents are Charles and Kori Thompson.
+He is married to his high school sweetheart, Cate Thompson.
+They have 3 kids- Kynleigh, Kenzingtyn and Kingsten.

+Kendal Thompson (2021).
+"God is good!"